Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 For validation, test and predict DataLoaders, you can pass a single DataLoader or a list of them.
 This optional named parameter can be used in conjunction with any of the above use cases.
 You can choose to pass the batches sequentially or simultaneously, as is done for the training step.
 The default mode for these DataLoaders is sequential.
-Note that when using sequential a sequence of dataloaders you need to add an additional argument ``dataloader_idx`` in their corresponding step specific hook.
-The corresponding loop will process the dataloaders in sequential order i.e. first dataloader will be processed first completely, then the second one, and so on.
+Note that when using a sequence of dataloaders you need to add an additional argument ``dataloader_idx`` in their corresponding step specific hook.
+The corresponding loop will process the dataloaders in sequential order, i.e., the first dataloader will be processed completely, then the second one, and so on.

 See the following for more details for the default sequential option: